 New data is pulled each week and you’ll be able to easily follow the rise, or decline, of your website’s rankings for the customized list of keywords in your account.
 You can even group keywords by categories in order to monitor search trends on a more macro level.

 For time saving-purposes alone Conductor Searchlight is an invaluable tool, but rest assured it’s much more than a one-trick pony.
-Searchlight is capable of providing in-depth insights into your keyword rankings and content strategy with SEO page recommendations, head-to-head competitor comparisons, an opportunity finder, and Paid & Natural Competitive Ad Spend data.
+Searchlight is capable of providing in-depth insights into your keyword rankings and content strategy with SEO page recommendations, head-to-head competitor comparisons, and more.
+The tool also integrates with YouTube, Google Analytics, and Search Console for even more robust reporting opportunities.